 The School is highly ranked in various university league tables:

-- University of the Year in recognition of our response to the Ebola epidemic (Times Higher Education, Nov 2016)
+- Number one University of the Year in recognition of our response to the Ebola epidemic (Times Higher Education, Nov 2016)

 - Sixth in the world in the fields of social science and public health (US News Best Global Universities Ranking 2017)